-The Hamilton County Health Department reported 80 new cases of COVID-19 on Wednesday, bringing the total number of people to test positive for the virus since the beginning of the pandemic to 9,119.
+The Hamilton County Health Department reported 70 new cases of COVID-19 on Friday, bringing the total number of people diagnosed with the disease since the beginning of the pandemic to 9,119.
 Two new deaths were reported.
 Ninety-one people have now died from COVID-19 in Hamilton County.

 Click on the link below for statewide statistics:

 On Monday the number of active cases across the county stood at 595.
 The health department reported that 9,012 people in the county have now recovered from COVID-19.

-The health department reported a total of 100 people hospitalized suffering from the virus, or “persons under investigation” who are hospitalized.
-Forty people are now in intensive care, the most since the health department began charting the patients.
+The health department reported a total of 61 people hospitalized suffering from the virus, or persons under investigation.
+Fifteen people are now in intensive care.

-Hamilton County Mayor Jim Coppinger announced in a press conference several weeks ago that wearing masks will now be mandatory, effective Friday, July 10 at 12:00 a.m.
+Hamilton County Mayor Jim Coppinger announced in a Sept.
+3 press conference that wearing masks will be mandatory through October 8.
 The mandatory order, officials said, came as a result of an increase in cases and hospitalizations.
-The order will expire on Tuesday, Sept.
-8.

 Defying the mask mandate is a Class C Misdemeanor, punishable by a $50 fine or up to 30 days in jail.
-Sheriff Jim Hammond released a statement on Tuesday saying that it was not his goal for his deputies to actively seek violators.
+Sheriff Jim Hammond released a statement saying that it was not his goal for his deputies to actively seek violators.
 He would leave enforcement to the discretion of his deputies.